The Metallurgy and Materials Society of CIM

 ARTICLE VI – MEETINGS

 - The Society shall meet annually to consider any ordinary business concerning the Society which may be brought before it, including the election of Officers of the Society, and any special business, including proposed amendments of the Society’s By-Laws.
 The Annual General Meeting shall normally be held during the Conference of Metallurgists.
-Notice of the date, time and place of the Annual Meeting and any special business, including proposed amendments of the By-Laws, to be transacted at such meeting shall be given in the journals of the Society at least thirty days prior to the date of the meeting.
+Notice of the date, time and place of the Annual Meeting and any special business, including proposed amendments of the By-Laws, to be transacted at such meeting shall be given in the journals of the Institute and/or by electronic communication at least thirty days prior to the date of the meeting.
 Thirty members shall constitute a quorum.

 - The Board of Directors of the Society shall hold at least two meetings annually.
 Additional meetings may be called by the President of the Society.
 Nine Directors shall constitute a quorum.